WCC exists to take the Gospel to all people, transform hearts to be like Christ, and train disciples to make disciples.

 Transform Hearts

 Jesus Christ died to pay the penalty for our sins!
-In God’s great love for us, He sent His Son, Jesus Christ to live on earth as a man.

 So how do we respond to this Good News of Jesus?